karlexceed/sapling_spawn/README.txt

 =====
 A mod that makes trees spread out and become dense forests over time.

+Saplings will only spawn on soil blocks.
+The sapling will be the same species as a nearby tree.

 I spent a lot of time trying to balance the growth rate and maximum tree density.
 I want it to be noticeable over time, but not so aggressive that it chokes the landscape.